emqx/emqx-docs/en_US/modules/GCP_device.md

 - Importing device configuration and authentication data from GCP IoT Core.
 - Providing device configuration and MQTT authentication in GCP IoT Core compatible format.

 The EMQX compatibility layer is implemented through a GCP IoT Core Device module which requires minimal changes to your device code.
-You can add this module in EMQX Dashboard and import your device configuration and authentication data.
+You can add this module to EMQX Dashboard and import your device configuration and authentication data.

 This page provides a comprehensive guide for migrating your devices in GCP IoT Core to EMQX, including how to export the device credentials from Google Cloud IoT Core and import them into EMQX and switch the endpoint in the actual devices to the EMQX.
-The migration progcess can be executed through the command line and REST API, or conveniently through the EMQX Dashboard.
+The migration process can be executed through the command line and REST API, or conveniently through the EMQX Dashboard.
 Both methods are demonstrated in detail on this page.

 ## Simulate How Things Work with Google Cloud IoT Core